Let’s talk about calcium & magnesium benefits in our bodies.

-FACT: You knew that a consumption of 100 grams of magnesium per day, increases bone mineral density (BMD) by 2%.
+FACT: You knew that consumption of 100 grams of magnesium per day, increases bone mineral density (BMD) by 2%.

 There are innumerable studies conducted on calcium and magnesium.

-Professor Steven Abrams, of the College of Medicine in Houston, Texas, USA after a study on both minerals, concluded with an unexpected statement in the medical society.
-He said that the increase in the consumption of magnesium at early ages, that is to say during childhood, is key for a correct development and conservation of bone density.
+Professor Steven Abrams, of the College of Medicine in Houston, Texas, the USA after a study on both minerals, concluded with an unexpected statement in the medical society.
+He said that the increase in the consumption of magnesium at early ages, that is to say during childhood, is key for the correct development and conservation of bone density.

-However, with regard to calcium, I made it clear that its consumption could not be related to a bone improvement.
+However, with regard to calcium, I made it clear that its consumption could not be related to bone improvement.

 It should be noted, according to Professor Abrams, that despite the foregoing, this does not mean that calcium is not important.
 But it is magnesium that has a greater presence when it comes to having healthy bones.

 The current situation is complicated because, as we know, we have been taught for decades about the importance of a calcium-rich diet since childhood.
 And our parents only received that part of the information, leaving out other minerals such as magnesium, which is essential in bone development in children.